 At the same time, because the talk is about my own writing journey, there are many others with their own stories.
 For this reason, and for allowing participants (and non-participants) to add their questions and comments, for which there might not be sufficient time during the talk, I have created a shared Google document.

 One problem with starting to write (or any other new things we want to finally do) is that the inspiration or motivation doesn’t often last long enough to actually do it.
 This is why I will ask the participants

 … and invite them to talk with each other about their next concrete step and leave a comment in the Google document or below what this will be.

 If you do leave a comment, I’d be very happy if you came back and left another comment after you’ve taken that step, no matter how small or big.

-I’d also like to thank Cleve Miller at English360 for making it possible for me to attend the conference and for Valentina Dodge for all her support and encouragement.
+I’d also like to thank Cleve Miller from English360 for making it possible for me to attend the conference and Valentina Dodge for all her support and encouragement.